 She has published numerous articles on the history of food and drink and has presented at conferences across the United States and abroad, as well as the Society of California Archivists; the SF Heritage Lecture Series; the California Historical Society; the Metropolitan Club of San Francisco; and other venues.

-Peters is the director of the Culinary Historians of Northern California and an independent food historian.
+Peters co-founded the Culinary Historians of Northern California in 2004 and was its director until 2020.